Intelligence

 Tip

-Always check both tabs to be sure to get all information needed on a topic.
+Always check all tabs to be sure to get all information needed on a topic.
 Observables may not be harmful but they can be helpful in an investigation.

 Search for objects